 Red eye tetras are omnivorous and voracious eaters that feed on a varied diet.
 Thus, feeding red eye tetras is the easiest job but in moderation.
 In the wild, the red eye tetra usually feeds on worms, insects, crustaceans and plant matter, etc.

 However, in captivity, you can feed them with high-quality flake food, pellet food, freeze-dried and frozen food, live food, spirulina-based food, micro worms, mosquito larvae, bloodworms, daphnia, brine shrimp.
 Also, dried flake foods and granules with some vegetable matter such as spinach leaves and algae-based food would work wonders on the overall health of your fish.
-I believe that fluval bug bites are a great option for most tropical fish as a food staple.
+I know that fluval bug bites are a great option for most tropical fish as a food staple.

 Fluval bug bites tropical fish is an excellent staple food for most tropical fish.
 Made of black solider fly larvae